rcgsheffield/sheffield_hpc/stanage/software/libs/gdal.rst

 .. sidebar:: GDAL

-   :Latest version: 3.2.1,3.3.2
+   :Latest version: 3.6.2
    :URL: http://www.gdal.org/

 GDAL is a library used by many Geographic Information Systems (GIS) packages for converting between many different raster and vector GIS data formats.
 It also includes command-line utilities for data translation and processing.
-It is released under an an X/MIT style Open Source license by the `Open Source Geospatial Foundation <http://www.osgeo.org/>`_.
+It is released under an X/MIT style Open Source license by the `Open Source Geospatial Foundation <http://www.osgeo.org/>`_.

 -------